 I am confused, can I take vitex with progesterone or not?

 A: I do not agree, I have found that Vitex and natural progesterone cream may be safely combined, for most women.
 This would greatly depend on what their progesterone levels are at to begin with.
-A woman who has mid-to adequate progesterone level to begin with, should not use natural progesterone cream.
+A woman who has mid-to adequate progesterone level to begin with should not use natural progesterone cream.
 Only women with low progesterone levels may consider using natural progesterone cream.
 Vitex is supportive of the hormonal feedback loop.
 Vitex supports hormonal balance in the body by having an effect on the hypothalamic-pituitary-ovarian axis (hormonal feedback loop), correcting the problem at the source.
-It indirectly aids the body in balancing hormones overall, which if you have low progesterone, may work to aid the part of feedback loop that is not functioning properly and is causing low progesterone.
+It indirectly aids the body in balancing hormones overall which, if you have low progesterone, may work to aid the part of feedback loop that is not functioning properly and is causing low progesterone.
 Vitex does not directly increase progesterone levels, but rather supports the system that is needed to release progesterone correctly.
 Natural progesterone cream directly increases the progesterone levels in the body.

-Q: My question is about Wobenzym.
-Your websites talks about the advantages of Wobenzym and how it has been studied and is safe for use during pregnancy.
+2. Q: My question is about Wobenzym.
+Your website talks about the advantages of Wobenzym and how it has been studied and is safe for use during pregnancy.
 However, all other websites with information on, or who sell Wobenzym say do not take if you are pregnant or breastfeeding.
 Why does the information on your website differ from other information on the web regarding Wobenzym?

 A: The label on this product clearly states that if you are pregnant or breastfeeding you should consult a health care professional prior to using this product.
 It does not say not to use in pregnancy or breastfeeding.
-The information on our site differs because through our research we have been able to prove its safety in pregnancy through human trials with pregnant women.
+The information on our site differs because, through our research, we have been able to prove its safety in pregnancy through human trials with pregnant women.
 We have also had women use systemic enzymes through pregnancy with no side effects, under the guidance and care of their doctor.
-Only women with immunological induced recurrent miscarriage would want to consider using systemic enzymes into pregnancy.
+Only women with immunological-induced recurrent miscarriage would want to consider using systemic enzymes into pregnancy.
 If a woman feels she is a good candidate for Systemic Enzyme Therapy using systemic enzymes into pregnancy, she should consult with her health care provider to make a plan to continue using them into pregnancy.
 She must be under the care of a qualified health care practitioner, someone who can monitor her progress and adjust dosage if necessary.

 We have published information on the study in particular, that shows safety for pregnancy, you can read it here: http://natural-fertility-info.com/enzyme-therapy-recurrent-miscarriage.html